-- Most pollination happens between 5 am to 9 am.
-If you participate in a run or morning walk with the dog, you'll need to pop an antihistamine.
+- If you participate in an outdoor run, walking with the dog, or any other outdoor activity you'll need to pop an antihistamine.

 - Wear a face mask when mowing the lawn.
 Wearing a medical mask or handkerchief around your face will block the pollen from coming in your nose and mouth.

-- Ask your doctor about allergy shots.
-Antihistamines are great for relief but too many, and you risk drying up your passageways.
-Allergy shots can help immunize from different allergies.
+- Ask your doctor about allergy drops or shots.
+Allergy shots and drops can help immunize from different allergies.

 To learn more about allergy testing or shots, contact OAT today to speak with one of our allergy specialists.